System Design Space

 Related chapters

-• Zero Trust - Least-privilege and continuous verification approach for distributed authorization paths.
+• Zero Trust - Least-privilege design, continuous verification, and trust segmentation for distributed access paths.

-• SRE Book - Operational reliability practices and guardrails for critical authz services.
+• SRE Book - Reliability practices and operational guardrails for critical access-control services.

-• Payment System - Parallel on auditability, idempotency, and failure-safe behavior in sensitive systems.
+• Payment System - Parallels around auditability, safe failure behavior, and revocation in sensitive systems.

 Enable tracking in Settings